-Fluoride: Fluoride is added to the water supply to help promote strong teeth.
-The Illinois Department of Public Health had recommended an optimal fluoride range of 0.9 mg/l to 1.2 mg/l until November 2015.
-As of November 2015, the new recommendation is an optimal flouride level of 0.7 mg/l pCi/L: Picocuries per liter (a measure of radioactivity) ppb: Parts per billion, or micrograms per liter (ug/l) AL: Action Level
+November 2015.
+As of November 2015, the new recommendation is an optimal flouride level of 0.7 mg/l Fluoride is added to the water supply to help promote strong teeth.
+The Illinois Depart-Fluoride: Fluoride is added to the water supply to help promote strong teeth.
+The Illinois Department of Public Health had recommended an optimal fluoride range of 0.9 mg/l to 1.2 mg/l until ment of Public Health recommends an optimal fluoride level of 0.7 mg/1 with a range of 0.6 mg/1 to 0.8 mg/1